Trading Strategy Development Essentials

 Fundamental analysis the process of analyzing the underlying economic and financial factors that affect the price of assets.
 Such as important news and economic data.

-News / Economic Data
+News and/or Economic Data

 Changes in central bank policies, economic data such as employment reports, GDP, and inflation can also have a significant impact on the price of assets.
 Traders can use fundamental analysis to identify potential entry and exit points based on changes in economic data.
 Many traders do the opposite they monitor news events not to trade, but to avoiding trading activity.
 Because those events make markets more volatile therefore unstable increasing the risks for sensitive strategies to the unpredictable levels